bjzelvelder/GABBI/README.md

 GABBI outputs and temporary files are all stored in the ```--output-dir``` provided or in ```GABBI_output/``` by default.
 They are organized so that each phase of the pipeline has its own subdirectory named after the phase name (e.g. 01_cactus_alignment, 02_conserved_loci etc.).

 Files and statistics of interest are given through the pipeline.
-They can be accessed in your log file using:
+They can be accessed in the log file using:

 ```
 grep "\[GABBI\]" [log_file]